Euro 2020: England looks to pull nation together, but it hasn't been easy - KTVZ

 England captain Harry Kane, who has been struggling for form since the start of the tournament, should have doubled his side’s first-half lead but his shot was smartly saved by Tomas Vaclik.

-If England went a little flat in the second period, the team’s ability to control the game, however, will have pleased Southgate.
+If England went a little flat in the second period, the team’s ability to control the game will have pleased Southgate.

+Meanwhile, Croatia progressed into the round of 16 after beating Scotland 3-1 at Hampden Park.

+The game will be remembered for a wonderful goal from Luka Modric.
+The Real Madrid star hit a superb shot with the outside of his foot into the top corner of the net to score his side’s second goal.

 Earlier on Tuesday there was more good news for England fans when the UK government announced that Wembley stadium in London will host more than 60,000 fans for the semifinals and final of Euro 2020.